P3Modding/p3modding.github.io/src/ch04-02-population.md

 |Crossbow|0|0|0|0|
 |Carbine|0|0|0|0|

+If a town is not under siege and a ware is in oversupply, more of it is consumed.

 ## Satisfaction
 P3's setting "Needs of the citizens" changes how easy it is to increase the satisfaction, and how fast it changes.
 The *satisfaction classes* are displayed in-game: *Very happy*, *happy*, *very satisfied*, *satisfied*, *dissatisfied*, and *annoyed*.